potatoeggy/mandown/README.md

-# mangadownloader
+# mandown

-Python library and CLI application to download books from various sources
+Python library and command line application to download books from various sources including manga

 Currently only supports MangaSee.